wpengine/faustjs/docs/previews/README.md

 The server will start on port 3000 by default: [http://localhost:3000](http://localhost:3000)

-You should see a list of posts on the home page and be able to view a single post.
+You should see a list of posts on the home page and view a single post.

 For previews, go to WP and create a new post, but don't publish it.
 Click preview, and you'll be sent to the frontend through the authorization flow.

-NOTE: If you open the preview link in a private window, you'll be prompted to login to WP before being redirected back to the frontend.
+**NOTE:** If you open the preview link in a private window, you'll be prompted to log in to WP before redirecting back to the frontend.